matikka96/todolist-mongodb-axios/README.md

 * Update element's status				[POST, params: {text: <todo to update>, done: <false / true>}]

 Each of the operations above creates connection to MongoDB accordingly.
 Index.html contains all the front-end elements of the app.
 Data is requested from API using axios module, which is AJAX compatible.
-List of the task's are rendered on Vuejs.
-Styling has been done usinf materializecss.
+List of the task's is rendered on Vuejs.
+Styling has been done using materializecss.

 ## Installation
 1) Download project from Github and build it in Docker.